BenGeoSim/ineedtodoit/static/about.md

 If I only I had a way to keep track of things like that. :(

 ## Main Goal
-To create a todo list app with just the features I wanted and not too much bigger.
+To create a ~~minimalist~~ *minimalish* todo list app with just the features I wanted and not too much bigger.

 ## Features
 - **Nested Tasks**: Break big tasks into small, manageable items.